kevindeleon/kevindeleon.github.io/_posts/2015-05-30-custom-react-native-components-in-swift.markdown

 <code data-gist-id="fdfa54325db7f73d03b4"></code>

 ## Swift
 This file is obviously where the majority of the differences are between my implementation and Jay&rsquo;s implementation, and for a pretty obvious reason: his is in Objective-C and mine is in Swift.
-Again, I&rsquo;m not going to hit on all the syntax differences, but if you compare the two implementations, they&rsquo;re pretty easy to pick spot.
+Again, I&rsquo;m not going to hit on all the syntax differences, but if you compare the two implementations, they&rsquo;re pretty easy to spot.
 If you have questions, or see ways that I can make this better, please let me know in the comments.
 Again, this is one of my first few forays into Swift, so I won&rsquo;t be offended!

 <!-- MCFileWriterUtil.swift -->
 <code data-gist-id="95417e5c6e0ed2819b32"></code>